 Minecraft survival maps

 Minecraft’s prime other mode is survival, in which your sole task is to remain in the land of the living for as long as possible.
 The best maps push your survival instincts to their limits, forcing you to make the most intelligent choices when mining limited resources, putting impossible voids between you and vital items, and testing your endurance with vicious monsters.
 Others just ask you to survive long enough to hold a hot tub party.
-These are some of the best designed, most entertaining survival maps around.
+These are some of the best designed and most entertaining survival maps around.

 World in a Jar

 The challenge in World in a Jar comes from surviving on a series of tiny worlds encased in jars.
 Each floating glass prison contains a unique biome, containing a mix of pure survival and adventure map gameplay.
-There’s an ethereal-like stillness to these captured environments that makes World in a Jar a must-see map.
+There’s an ethereal stillness to these captured environments that makes World in a Jar a must-see map.

 Ant Farm Survival

 Roleplayers looking to take on the mantle of Sandra Bullock or George Clooney need look no further than Deadly Orbit, a space-themed survival map set aboard the International Space Station.
-It takes its Gravity inspiration entirely literally, in the sense that there is lots of gravity as opposed to none at all, but even though there’s no floating in the abyss the hollowness of space can certainly be felt.
-There are a number of tasks to complete with the limited resources to be found on the ISS, including fighting off mobs that seem to have learnt how to survive without air.
+It takes its Gravity inspiration literally, in the sense that there is lots of gravity as opposed to none at all, but even though there’s no floating in the abyss here, the hollowness of space can certainly be felt.
+There are a number of tasks to complete with the limited resources to be found on the ISS, including fighting off mobs that seem to have learned how to survive without air.

 One of Planet Impossible’s goals is to ‘tame a dinosaur’, which is all you really need to know about it.
-If you do need any further persuading though, Planet Impossible is a Mad Max-like wasteland and the final destination of your crashed spaceship.
+If you do need any further persuading, though, Planet Impossible is a Mad Max-like wasteland and the final destination of your crashed spaceship.
 Tasked with surviving ten days, you’ll need to explore the world and discover evidence of humans who may have settled here before you.

-Washed up in the arctic tundra with nothing but your own body to rely on, Arctic demands that you set up digs in the desolate ice fields and gradually build a thriving settlement for you and your survivor pals Jozsef and Mr. Maillet, cultivating crops and maintaining a farm so you can eventually throw the ultimate hot tub party.
+Washed up in the Arctic tundra with nothing but your own body to rely on, Arctic demands that you set up digs in the desolate ice fields and gradually build a thriving settlement for you and your survivor pals Jozsef and Mr. Maillet, cultivating crops and maintaining a farm so you can eventually throw the ultimate hot tub party.
 The premise is as silly as they come, but the map is truly beautiful and almost calming in its isolation.